Watch our series of video presentations about the registration assessment on YouTube to help you prepare...

 - provide legally certified copies of your identity and qualification documents as scanned digital and hard copy versions

-Important: The earliest date you can join the register is 1 August 2018, providing that you have met the criteria for registration.
-We must receive your completed and correct online application and hard copy supporting documents by 10 July for it to be possible for you to join the register on 1 August.
+Important: The earliest date you can join the register is 1 November 2018, provided you have met the criteria for registration.
+We must receive your completed and correct online application and hard copy supporting documents by 12 October for it to be possible for you to join the register on 1 November.